Gaëtan Dussausaye

-Gaëtan Dussausaye (born 5 April 1994 in Brétigny-sur-Orge, Essonne) is a French politician.
+Gaëtan Dussausaye (born 5 April 1994) is a French politician.

 From 2014 to 2018, he was the President of the National Front's youth wing, Front national de la jeunesse.
 He currently holds various positions within the party.

+Following the 2024 European Parliament election in France, he was elected as a Member of the European Parliament.

 Biography

 Gaëtan Dussausaye grew up in Plessis-Pâté, with a mother who worked as a nurse, a father who was marketing director for a large French company, two brothers and one sister.
 His parents were not political and had never voted for the National Front.

 He obtained a baccalauréat littéraire, graded 'Bien', in 2011.
 During his years at school, he ran a metal band, the Bursting Creepy.
 He started to become interested in politics after observing discrimination between the students at school.

 He studied at the University of Paris I Pantheon-Sorbonne, where he obtained a bachelor's degree in philosophy and modern literature.
 After starting a master's degree in philosophy, he abandoned his studies after his accession to the presidency of the FNJ.